Fredricho/Yoga-Online/README.md

 * Love Running project, as a good guide along this project.

 ## Content
-The text on Classes-pages is generated by ChatGpt.
-Icons in the footer were taken from FontAwesome and color to it from google.
+The text in Classes-page is generated by ChatGpt.
+Icons in the footer were taken from FontAwesome and color to it by google.
 The header section is inspired by the Love Running project.

 ## Media
 Photos and video were taken from pexels.com and pixabay.com, thank you!

 ## Acknowledgements
-This site was made as my first project at Code Instiutute, it is my first site to develop as well.
-I didn't have the amount of time to develop and design it as I wanted unfortunately.
-I've learned a lot, so for the next one I will have some more time to give it a proper design and style.
+This site was made as my first project at Code Institute, it is my first site to develop as well.
+Unfortunately, I didn't have the time to develop and design it as I wanted.
+I've learned a lot, so for the next one, I will have more time to give it a proper design and style.
+Throughout the whole project, I've used a 13" MacBook and that's not to be recommended, to the next project I will fix one or two additional screens.

 Fredricho 2023